JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Histone mutations in cancer

 Recurrent histone mutations have been recently described in various cancer types, including brain tumors, chondroblastoma, giant cell tumors of bone, and leukemia.
+These aggressive tumors are part of a broader category known as brain neoplasms.
 Current research suggests that histone mutations alter the epigenetic landscape, but underlying mechanisms are not completely understood.
+Genetic alterations, including mutations in H3, contribute to tumor heterogeneity and are key to tumor classification.

 Here we review the five common histone mutations affecting H3 - H3K27M, H3K36M, and H3G34 (W/V/R) - and recommend our best recombinant monoclonal antibodies to study these targets.